yankailab/OpenKAI/docs/3D/ImGUIviewer.md

 make -j$(nproc)
 ```

-`USE_OPEN3D` is still required because the current 3D geometry base stores point clouds and line sets with Open3D geometry types.
-The new viewer does not use Open3D's GUI.
+`USE_OPEN3D` is not required for the viewer.
+It is only needed when you use optional Open3D-backed modules such as `_PCfile`, crop/downsample filters, or registration.

 When using `IMGUI_DIR`, OpenKAI compiles ImGui and the selected backend sources directly.
 When using `IMGUI_INCLUDE_DIR` and `IMGUI_LIBRARIES`, OpenKAI links the core ImGui library and compiles backend sources if their `.cpp` files are available in `IMGUI_BACKENDS_DIR`.